EarthScope/ispaq/README.md

 ```

 If a newer CRAN package does exist, the `-U` option will then automatically download the package from CRAN and
 install it.
 ISPAQ code can be updated using `git pull origin master`.
+Sometimes it is necessary to update the ISPAQ python code in conjunction with the CRAN code.

 ### List of Metrics

 The command-line argument `-L` will list the names of available metrics.

-Note: When using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are
+_Note:_ When using local data files, metrics based on miniSEED activity flags, I/O flags, and timing blockette 1001
-not valid.
-These metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress,
+ are not valid.
+These metrics are `calibration_signal`, `clock_locked`, `event_begin`, `event_end`,
-timing_correction, and timing_quality.
+`event_in_progress`, `timing_correction`, and `timing_quality`.
 ISPAQ will not return values for these metrics.

 #### Brief Descriptions and Links to Documentation